FAQs – Home Air Conditioning Information

 Where can I get parts for my Carrier equipment?

 As a Carrier dealer, Ocean State Air Conditioning & Heating is the best resource for identifying and supplying the correct, current parts for your system, as well as pricing and availability.
+Contact us today to have your Carrier system serviced!

 Which Carrier equipment will best fit my home?

 There are many factors that affect the sizing and specifications of your system, including square footage, insulation, window surface and configuration, geographic location of your home, duct sizing and arrangement, and many others.
 Ocean State Air Conditioning & Heating can perform an in-home load analysis to determine which equipment combinations will perfectly suit your home and your family’s needs.
 Depending upon the construction of your home, one (1) ton of air conditioning can cool anywhere from 300 to 800 square feet of home.
-The only way to insure the size of the system you purchase will be large enough to cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.
+The only way to ensure the size of the system you purchase will be large enough to cool your home, but not any larger than you need, is to have your home’s individual heating and cooling needs evaluated by a licensed professional.

 What does my warranty cover?